-I will be donating three dollars for every CD complete digital download of "Again and yet again" to The Mike Finnigan School of Music at the Stiefel Theatre in Salina, Kansas, per the families request., in perpetuity, in honor of my friend.
+I will be donating %50 of all net revenues generated for every CD complete digital download to the The Musicares Covid-19 Relief Fund to help musicians in need and out of work because of the Covid pandemic. www.grammy.com/musicares/donations, as well I will be donating $1 for every CD download of this CD to The Mike Finnigan School of Music at the Stiefel Theatre in Salina, Kansas in honor of my friend.

-RIP Mike Finnigan, thank you for all the great music and friendship.
+RIP Mike Finnigan, thank you for all the great music and friendship, you will be missed.

 Zen Blues Quartet began as an experiment in "Art for the sake of good Art".
 We had no expectations, no goals, no ideas that anyone would even hear what we were doing, other then our friends and fellow musicians.
 We recorded the first ZBQ CD in one day, with no rehearsal and no plan, just to see what would happen.
 We did some gigs, sold a bunch of CD's, ended up being reviewed quite well, and a lot of people liked what we did.
 In fact enough so that we decided we wanted to do another one.